• About

 01 Wednesday Jun 2016

-Posted by is this anything in don't know, quotation
+Posted don't know, quotation

 acceptance, anne lamott, grace, grief, love, paradox, quotation, surrender, zen